-Tuition costs for all surveying engineering technology classes are \$485 per credit hour.
+Tuition costs for all surveying engineering technology classes are \$300 per credit hour.
 Unlike many programs, NISET does not charge any technology, access, student, or miscellaneous fees.
-The student should expect to spend about \$50 in books and course materials per course, with a total cost of books and supplies estimated at \$500.
+The student should expect to spend about \$50 on books and course materials per course, with a total cost of books and supplies estimated at \$700.
 Many books will be used in multiple classes.
 All courses with a lab require the NISET lab manual to be purchased.
-More information about tuition and fees are located at www.landsurveycareer.com/tuition.
+Information about tuition and fees are also located at www.landsurveycareer.com/tuition.